akajuvonen/akajuvonen.github.io/_drafts/spark-mllib-vs-ml.md

 data processing.
 It runs on a variety of platforms, including stand-alone and on [Hadoop][hadoop].
 It can access data stored in HDFS, [Cassandra][cassandra] etc. For example, we might have an existing Hadoop cluster.
-Deploying Spark on top of that might speed up analytics dramatically, because Spark performs many operations in memory.
+Deploying Spark on top of that might speed up analytics dramatically because Spark performs many operations in memory.

 The interesting thing for Data Scientists is the fact that Spark has Machine